Noah-Huppert/SimpleChat/README.md

 # SimpleChat
-A simple chat program using NodeJs, SocketIO and 6to5
+A simple chat program using NodeJs, SocketIO and Babel